zenicko/qaguru-py-6-page-object/README.md

    1. Created the file helper.py (see 1.6)
    2. PageObject
       1. Created class TagsInput for the "Subject" element.

-         Added two methods: add and autocomplete.
+         Added two methods: `add` and `autocomplete`.
-      2. Created class DropDown for the elements 'State and City'.
+      3. Created class DropDown for the elements 'State and City'.
-      3. Created class Calendar for the element 'Date of Birth'.
+      4. Created class Calendar for the element 'Date of Birth'.
-      4. Created class Table.
-Maked the chain for the methods.
+      5. Created class Table.
+Made the chain for the methods.

-Бонусное задание (сдавать в отдельной бренче)

-1.2* Вместо PageObject реализовать в отдельном модуле функцию для работы с контролом «Tags Input», которая в зависимости от переданных именованых аргументов будет либо автодополнять введенный текст по Tab, либо выбирать по клику из предложенных в списке.
+   3. The advanced task
+      1. Created the module tags_input_advanced.py.
+      2. See the code lines from 30 to 32 in tags_input_advanced.py.

 ## What's new
 1. How click on a hidden button
    1. Use `perform` like this